jsenv/jsenv-template-node-package/docs/production_mode/production_mode.md

 Production mode is the ability to make code behave differently depending if it's executed normally or in production mode.

-It can be used to do things only during development or production.
+It can be used to do things only during development (or production).

 ```js
 import { DEV } from "#env"